-Practically any water system can benefit from some form of filtration, be it to remove substances that are brought in externally, or substances that have found their way into the water system from within the building.
-When considering the Industrial water filtration systems design, building designers often detail the requirements of softening, ultraviolet treatment and specific mineral removal, and overlook basic filtration.
-It is a little known fact that our mains water contains particulates.
+Practically any water system can benefit from some form of industrial water filtration systems, be it to remove substances that are brought in externally, or substances that have found their way into the water system from within the building.
+When considering the industrial water filtration systems design, building designers often detail the requirements of softening, ultraviolet treatment and specific mineral removal, and overlook basic filtration.
+It is a little-known fact that our mains water contains particulates.
 This contamination most likely finds its way into the supply after being treated by the water board, due to internal pipe corrosion or pipe leaks.

 - If applied to a system free of particulate, corrosion inhibitor will provide a protective layer to clean surfaces, thus increasing the life expectancy of equipment.

-- Larger organic substances are removed by sidestream filtration, this reducing the demand on chlorine and other biocides.
+- Larger organic substances are removed by side stream filtration, thus reducing the demand on chlorine and other biocides.

 Activated Carbon is a specialised filter media used principally for removing chlorine or organic compounds from water.
-The benefit of this filtration is a significantly improved taste and the elimination of odours, sometimes associated with a “chemical taint” to the water.
-Activated carbon is also used as a final “polisher” treatment for many water filter systems.
+The benefit of these industrial water filtration systems is a significantly improved taste and the elimination of odours, sometimes associated with a “chemical taint” to the water.
+Activated Carbon is also used as a final “polisher” treatment for many water filter systems.